Fairness in Augmented Graph Learning: A Survey: Fairness-aware Augmented Graph Learning

 Training GNNs on large-scale graphs can be computationally expensive, prompting the rise of graph condensation techniques, which aim to reduce graph size while retaining most of the original knowledge.
 However, existing condensation methods often overlook fairness concerns, particularly in how different node subgroups are treated during compression.
 When GNNs are trained on condensed graphs, they tend to exhibit greater bias compared to those trained on full graphs.
 This bias arises because condensed graphs typically include synthetic nodes that lack explicit group identifiers or sensitive attribute information, making it challenging for traditional fairness-aware methods to function effectively.

-To address these fairness issues, Graph Condensation with Adversarial Regularisation (GCARe) is proposed by \cite{mao2023gcare}.
-GCARe directly regularises the condensation process to ensure fair treatment of different node subgroups during knowledge distillation.
+To mitigate these disparities, Mao et al.~\cite{mao2023gcare} introduced Graph Condensation with Adversarial Regularization (GCARe).
+Unlike traditional condensation methods, GCARe incorporates an adversarial objective directly into the distillation process to ensure equitable treatment across various node subgroups.
+The core of this approach lies in a minimax optimization framework:

-where $g$ is the indicator function, $f(\cdot)$ is a vector containing the predictive probabilities for each subgroup, $f(\cdot)_k$ is the probability specifically for the $k$-th subgroup, and $K$ is the number of all of the subgroups.
-Fairness constraints are embedded into the condensation process by this method, preventing bias in the resulting compressed graphs and ensuring equitable subgroup representation, thereby improving the quality of the distilled graphs.
+where $\mathbb{I}{{\cdot}}$ denotes the indicator function, $f(\cdot)$ represents a vector of predictive probabilities for each subgroup, and $f(\cdot)_k$ specifically denotes the probability associated with the $k$-th subgroup out of $K$ total groups.
+By embedding fairness constraints directly into the condensation phase, GCARe effectively prevents the inheritance or amplification of biases in the synthesized, compressed graphs.
+This adversarial mechanism ensures balanced representation across subgroups, thereby enhancing the overall integrity and ethical alignment of the distilled graph representations.

-Building on these advancements, a novel Fair Graph Distillation (FGD) framework is introduced by \cite{feng2023fair}.
+Building on these advancements, a novel Fair Graph Distillation (FGD) framework is introduced by~\cite{feng2023fair}.
 The FGD framework employs a bi-level optimisation strategy that explicitly incorporates fairness considerations during graph distillation.
 Fairness disparities across different node subgroups are minimised while preserving predictive performance, providing a balanced solution for training GNNs on smaller, distilled graphs.
 Compared to traditional condensation methods, fairness is significantly enhanced in graph distillation by FGD, offering a more equitable and effective approach for scalable graph representation learning.